killercup/presentation-declarative-programming-in-rust/Readme.md

     find elements up to a limit?

-And we totally forgot about short circuiting after we've found 5 elements!
+DONT SAY: We totally forgot about short circuiting after we've found 5 elements!
 :::

 ## Iterators